Counseling

 This is the recommended first stop for all counseling research.
 Use the left side bar to navigate through helpful tips and the best resources available through the SMC Library, as recommended by your librarian.

 When starting a research project, it can be beneficial to explore topics broadly.
-Once you've identified a topic, take the time to get to know more.
-This is called gathering Background or Exploratory Research.
+Once you've identified a topic you might be interested in, take the time to get to know more.
+This is called gathering background research.
 It helps you:

-• Identify the experts, researchers, and scholars that work in the field
+• Identify experts, researchers, and scholars that work in the field

 • Identify specialized terms or jargon that can be used for searches later